 Roles of rodent and human peripheral circadian system in metabolic diseases

 It is well established that circadian clocks play a crucial role in the regulation of key metabolic processes.
-Moreover, there is a growing body of evidence for connection between metabolic pathologies, including obesity and diabetes, and the circadian clockwork.
+Moreover, there is a growing body of evidence for connection between metabolic pathologies, including obesity, diabetes and the circadian clockwork.
 My newly established research group succeeded in setting up the experimental system for long-term recording of circadian reporter oscillations in human primary cultured cells from different tissue types.
 Using this powerful approach, we have revealed the presence of a robust circadian oscillator in human pancreatic islets and islet cells.
 Human islet oscillator entrainment properties and its impact on islet gene transcription have been characterized.
-Currently this research line has been further developed, focusing on the physiological importance of α-cell and β-cellular clocks and skeletal muscle clocks, and their potential roles in obesity and type 2 diabetes (T2D) etiology.
+Currently this research line has been further developed, focusing on the physiological importance of α-cell, β-cellular clocks and skeletal muscle clocks as well as their potential roles in obesity and type 2 diabetes (T2D) etiology.

 - 2015: Bo Hjelt Foundation (50'000 CHF).